Ukraine latest: Russia expels deputy chief of US mission | DW | 17.02.2022

 US ambassador to the United Nations, Linda Thomas-Greenfield, said that evidence on the ground suggested that "Russia is moving toward an imminent invasion."

+In turn, the Russian Foreign Ministry said there would be no invasion "which the United States and its allies have been announcing officially since last fall, and it is not planned."

 Russian officials handed their response to US proposal on European security to US diplomats in Moscow.
-According to the document cited by Russian news agency Interfax, Moscow believes Washington "did not give a constructive response" to an earlier initiative out of Moscow.
+According to the document cited by Russian news agency Interfax, Moscow believes Washington "did not give a constructive response" to an earlier Russian initiative.

 "In the absence of readiness from the American side to negotiate hard, legally binding guarantees of our safety by the US and its allies, Russia would be forced to react, including by taking military-technical measures," the document says.